 Many people think a drink before bed helps them sleep, but alcohol actually reduces overall sleep quality.
-Even small amounts can interfere with your brain’s natural sleep cycles and leave you feeling less rested the next day.
-How alcohol disrupts sleep:
+Even small amounts can interfere with your brain’s natural sleep cycle and leave you feeling tired the next day.

-2. It Blocks Deep Sleep and REM Sleep
+2. It blocks deep sleep and REM sleep

-- ½ cup sparkling water or still water
+- ½ cup (118 ml) of sparkling or still water

-- 1 tbsp fresh lemon juice
+- 1 tbsp (15 ml) fresh lemon juice

 - Ice